 How we helped Joe and Sue, Their Family, and Their Company

-Joe had two spheres in life that he operated in: his business life and his personal life, and there wasn’t much to separate one from the other.
+Joe had two spheres in life that he operated in—his business life and his personal life—and there wasn’t much to separate one from the other.
 He focused hard on accomplishing his business goals.
 Joe knows that his business is the engine that drives everything else.
 So he focused on that.
-But he and Sue have personal goals too: to educate their kids and future grandkids, keep their taxes paid, to save enough to retire with lifelong security, to help their children get a better start in life than they had, and to buy a second place away from the grind where they can retreat from the stresses of work and relax with the people they love.
+But he and Sue have personal goals too: to educate their kids and future grandkids, keep their taxes paid, save enough to retire with lifelong security, help their children get a better start in life than they had, and buy a second place away from the grind where they can retreat from the stresses of work and relax with the people they love.
 That’s when they came to Milestone.
 Joe and Sue wanted a plan.

 We understand how complex Joe and Sue’s lives are.
-We helped them start with the big picture—laying out their goals for the future they want.
+We helped them start with the big picture—laying out their goals for the future.
 We helped them identify the things that are most critical to focus on and the things that just aren’t all that important.
 Once we really got to know Joe and Sue, we worked with them to map out a plan.

 In their business, we:

-- Are working to develop next-generation leadership to maximize firm value and providing an exit plan for owners.
+- Began working to develop next-generation leadership to maximize firm value and providing an exit plan for owners

-- Collaborated with their CPA to make sure their investment, retirement, and business strategies are aligned with their tax plan.
+- Collaborated with their CPA to make sure their investment, retirement, and business strategies aligned with their tax plan

-- Worked with their attorney to make sure their wills, trusts, and powers of attorney are aligned with their beneficiary designations, property ownership structure, and that the type of business entity they utilize will ensure their wishes will be carried out in the future.
+- Worked with their attorney to make sure their wills, trusts, and powers of attorney aligned with their beneficiary designations and property ownership structure and that the type of business entity they utilize ensures that their wishes will be carried out in the future

 We partner with Joe and Sue.
-If you might have similar circumstances as Joe or Sue, give us a call today!
+If you might have circumstances similar to Joe or Sue, give us a call today!
 We’d love to start a conversation.

 Actual performance and results will vary.
 These case studies do not constitute a recommendation as to the suitability of any investment for any person or persons having circumstances similar to those portrayed, and a financial advisor should be consulted regarding your specific situation.